rmw-lib/expire_map/doc/en/readme.md

 ## Use

-`expire_map` : High concurrency dictionary supporting a maximum of 256 cycles timeout (internally implemented using dashmap).
+`expire_map` : High concurrency timeout dictionary supporting a maximum of 256 cycles timeout (internally implemented using dashmap).

+Unlike the existing rust expire map, there are context objects in the parameters of the timeout callback, which avoids wasting memory space for context pointers in each timeout object.

 Also, I implement RetryMap based on ExpireMap and can be used for network request timeouts and retries.